 [Updated 11/6/2019 to further clarify FTC and Amazon Associates requirements around disclosure]

-YouTube, Twitch, Pinterest, Twitter, Instagram, and Facebook are all important platforms for Creators (authors, musicians, filmmakers, photographers & videographers, streamers, and the many others who make wonderful things to share on the Internet) to interact with their peers and audiences.
+Affiliate links on Facebook, YouTube, Twitch, Pinterest, Twitter, and Instagram our crucial to affiliate marketing, especially for Creators (authors, musicians, filmmakers, photographers & videographers, streamers, and the many others who make wonderful things to share on the Internet) to interact with their peers and audiences.
 These platforms are also incredibly important to share recommendations for the books, music, and films these artists work hard to create as well as the tools necessary during the creation process.
-And when done correctly, recommendations on social media can be incredibly lucrative revenue channels for Creators by taking advantage of affiliate marketing and the Amazon affiliate program.
+We figured it was about time that we wrote about how to use Amazon Affiliate links.
+When done correctly, recommendations on social media can be incredibly lucrative revenue channels for Creators by taking advantage of affiliate marketing and the Amazon affiliate program.

 While some misinformation is still floating around the Internet, using Amazon’s Associates Program on social media platforms is completely allowed.
 However, there are a few things to be cognizant of, just like using the Amazon affiliate program with a blog, to ensure good standing and a healthy relationship.
-We’ll dive into the three main tenets to remember when posting affiliate links on social media, as well as a few bad ideas and attempt to clear up some ambiguity in regards to using Amazon links on YouTube, Facebook and their social media peers.
+We’ll dive into the three main tenets to remember when posting affiliate links on Facebook, and other media.
+As well as a few bad ideas and attempt to clear up some ambiguity in regards to using Amazon links on YouTube, Facebook and their social media peers.

-Please note that while we’ve organized and summarized some of the most common questions in regards to posting affiliate links on social media, there is no substitute for being familiar with Amazon’s Affiliate Operating agreement and Program Policies that dictate the use of their affiliate program.
+Please note that while we’ve organized and summarized some of the most common questions in regards to posting affiliate links on Facebook, YouTube, Twitch, Pinterest, Twitter, and Instagram, there is no substitute for being familiar with Amazon’s Affiliate Operating agreement and Program Policies that dictate the use of their affiliate program.
 If you haven’t yet, we’d strongly encourage you to review those.
 Additionally, Amazon’s Resource Center recently published an incredibly helpful guide to sharing links on Social Media that we’ll quote from periodically below.

 Is It Okay?

 Can I put Amazon Affiliate links on Youtube?
-Do Amazon Affiliate links work on Facebook?
-Can I use Amazon affiliate links on Pinterest?
+Do Amazon Affiliate links work on Pinterest?
+Can I use Amazon affiliate links on Facebook?

 Yes!
 We hear these questions all of the time and one of the great things about the Amazon affiliate program is its versatility.
 While “offline” use (email/ebooks/PDFs) isn’t allowed, Amazon is quite okay with you sharing your affiliate links with your audience on social media channels, though with a few caveats.
 Further due to the nature of an Amazon affiliate link, they can be used across the many different social media platforms, and through third-party tools, to make product recommendations and earn commissions.